pyolimp/pyolimp/README.en.md

 Compensates for color blindness (e.g., protanopia, deuteranopia).
 * Refractive Visual Impairments (RVI):
 Addresses distortions caused by refractive errors, improving clarity and sharpness.
+* Another Visual Impairments:
+This project could be used for precompensation different visual impairments, but, for example, this project provides only methods for CVD and RVI precompensation.

 ## Requirements

 * Python 3.10+
 * Pytorch 2.4+
 * Additional dependencies listed in pyproject.toml

+PC Technical Specifications:
+* a hardware platform with OS Ubuntu 64-bit version 22.04 LTS or higher or Windows version 10 or higher;
+* at least 16 GB RAM;
+* 8-core processor x86 2.5 GHz or higher or similar one;
+* GPU with cuda 12.+ support, and at least 12 GB of video memory;
+* at least 100 GB of free hard disk space;
+* keyboard and mouse (or touchpad).

 ## Installation